UtrechtUniversity/HPC-data-synchronization/docs/Yoda.md

 3. Initialize connection to iRODS
 4. Submit Synchronization commands

+Icommands are installed on the UBC and Lisa clusters.
+When you need to install icommands on a different system, check the instructions on [this page](./install_icommands.md).

 Step 1 only needs to be performed once.
 The other steps need to be performed every HPC session.

 ### Step 1:  Make a config file (first time only)